MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ## Git

-The Git is a decentralized source control manager, that stand apart from nearly every other SCM out there is its branching model.
+Git is a decentralized source control manager that stand apart from nearly every other SCM (Software Configuration Management) tool out there with its branching model.

 Git allows and encourages you to have multiple local branches that can be entirely independent of each other.
 The creation, merging, and deletion of those lines of development takes seconds.

 To install this great tool go to the official web page [Git](https://git-scm.com/downloads) and download the version matching your current platform.